 - DTSC ordered Exide to expand its soil investigation to what is referred to as the “Expanded Area,” which spans approximately 2 miles of additional residential properties.

-DTSC recently announced preliminary test results from the Expanded Area showing that between 5,000 to 10,000 residential properties may be affected.
+DTSC recently announced preliminary test results from the Expanded Area showing that more than 10,000 residential properties may be affected.

 - The cleanup plan will follow twin tracks:

 - Putting funding in place and start the earliest action cleanups to quickly address the greatest exposure to lead;

 - Developing and implementing a longer-term cleanup plan for the larger project to address all the contaminated properties.

 - In 2017, an additional $6.5 million was allocated from the state budget to specifically address contaminated communal parkway's testing and cleanup.